Shupta-das/virtual_host_configuration/README.md

     </Directory>
 </VirtualHost>
 ```
+Please note that while allowing any origin (*) can solve CORS issues during development, it's recommended to specify specific origins instead of using a wildcard for security reasons.
+For example `Header set Access-Control-Allow-Origin "http://allowed-origin.com" ` .
-Adjust the DocumentRoot and ServerName as needed.
+Also adjust the DocumentRoot and ServerName as needed.
 ### 3. Edit hosts File
 With administrator privileges, edit the 'C:\Windows\System32\drivers\etc\hosts' file using the following instructions.
 ```